What Is Telecommuting?

-Some people also find working from home to be a bit isolating, because you are not around your coworkers.
+Some people also find working from home to be a bit isolating because you are not around your coworkers.
 Routine meetings that use video chat can help alleviate this loneliness.

 When considering a telecommuting job, it is important to weigh these positives and negatives.

 Jobs That Allow Telecommuting

-Many industries offer telecommuting jobs.
-Some of these industries include sales, customer service, and marketing.
-Many jobs in technology (including computer and software programming) can be done via telecommuting.
+Many industries—including sales, customer service, and marketing—offer telecommuting jobs.
+Many jobs in technology (including computer and software programming) can also be done via telecommuting.

 Some medical professionals, including health claims analysts and even some radiologists, have begun to work from home.